MariaChrysafis/mariachrysafis.github.io/_posts/2024-10-9-Zero-Knowledge.md

     a^{r + x \cdot b} \equiv a^{r} \cdot a^{x}  \equiv y \cdot a^{r} \pmod{p}.\end{align}

 Crucially, if Alice does not know such a value of $x$, she cannot cheat.
 Her best strategy would be to always send $r$, since she will pass if $b = 0$.
 However, she fails half the time, when $b = 1$, so eventually, she will get caught.
-# Zero Knowledge Proofs II
+# Zero Knowledge Proofs of Arithmetic Circuits
 Ultimately, we'd like to apply ZK principles to arithmetic circuits, but this is quite a challenging task.
-So, let's start with a simpler task: let's try to verify the solution to some arithmetic circuit, quickly.
+Let's break it up.
-## Arithmetic Circuits
+## Arithmetic Circuits $\to$ R1CS
-Consider the system of equations
+Here, we explain how to go from an arithmetic circuit to a rank-1 constraint system (R1CS).
+A R1CS is nothing more than a constraint system of the form $(s \cdot a) \times (s \cdot b) = s \cdot c$, where $a$, $b$, and $c$ are constant vectors and $s$ is our solution vector.
+To see how this works in practice, suppose we have some arithmetic circuit as follows:
 \begin{align}
     x \times x \times x + y \times y = 57 \newline x \times y = 14